nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 {% include rapidoc api_route_regex="^post /api/v2/Requests/Outgoing/Validate$" %}

-Even though the Requests are validated during Template creation you should not skip this step as it gives you additional information in case of validation errors.
+Even though the Requests are validated during the RelationshipTemplate creation you should not skip this step as it gives you additional information in case of validation errors.
 {: .notice--info}

 ### Connector: Create a Relationship Template